 Every limited company must have at least one director.
-If a limited company has only one director, that director must be a human person - as opposed to another company.
-A public limited company (or “plc”) must have at least two directors.
+If a limited company has only one director, they must be a human person - not another company.

 Most commonly, directors are appointed by the shareholders at the Annual General Meeting (AGM), or in extreme circumstances, at an Extraordinary General Meeting (EGM).
 A resolution for the appointment is put to a vote, and passed if a majority of shares are voted in favour.

 When a vacancy arises unexpectedly, the remaining directors may appoint a new director temporarily.
-His appointment must be confirmed by the shareholders in general meeting as soon as possible.
+Their appointment must be confirmed by the shareholders in general meeting as soon as possible.
 This would be appropriate for example, on the death of a director who represented an institutional lender-shareholder.
 Another example might be the unexpected departure of a technical director from a science based business where there was an obvious successor.

 The shareholders, or an appointed committee of them, may delegate the power to appoint a new director to the existing directors.
 Delegating the power to appoint may be convenient for shareholders, but does remove a key shareholder power.

 In most circumstances, a proposal for a new director would be a matter for discussion between the shareholders and directors at leisure and not something for an immediate decision.
-In terms of power and tactics, of course the absence of a director and / or the appointment of a new director, changes the balance of management power.
+In terms of power and tactics, of course the absence of a director and / or the appointment of a new one changes the balance of management power.
 Every shareholder should be aware of this.

 The process for appointing new directors is usually recorded in the company's articles of association.
 It is not the same for all companies.
 The number of directors may be limited by the articles of association, so that a new director may be appointed only if a vacancy arises.

 The company must notify Companies House within 14 days after a new director is appointed.
-The easiest way to do this is to use the CH web filing service.
+The easiest way to do this is to use the CH WebFiling service.
 Alternatively, form AP01 or AP02 could be used.